 Air-popped popcorn is a tasty low-calorie treat that can have your dog jumping and running all over as you toss them in the air.
 But, make sure you don’t prepare them with salt or butter.
 Remember, partially popped kernels can choke them or get stuck on their teeth, so try and keep them away from your curious pup.

 This unique treat skimped on fat and calories but not taste.
 For this treat, you need some eggs, whole-wheat flour, finely chopped parsley, wheat germ, finely chopped baby spinach, pumpkin puree, and pink Himalayan salt.
 Pour the flour into a small bowl and mix it with salt.
 Put the eggs, pumpkin puree, parsley, and spinach in a bigger bowl and mix them well using a wooden spoon.
 And then, add the wheat germ to this mixture and continue stirring.

-Add the flour into this mixture and then use your hands to create the dough.
-Roll the dough to about 0.25 inches thickness and cut into desired shapes using your cookie cutter.
+Add the flour into this mixture, and then use your hands to create the dough.
+Roll the dough to about 0.25 inches thickness and cut it into desired shapes using your cookie cutter.
 Finally, you can bake them at 350°F for about 35 minutes.